techx/projx-web/README.md

 $ mongod
 ```

 If you get permissions errors, you may need to use `$ sudo mongod`.
+If the command is not recognized, you will need to add the Mongo bin folder to your path, using this: https://stackoverflow.com/a/41507803.
 You probably also need to create the `/data/db` folder.
+If you're on a Mac, you may need to create the folder elsewhere and specify the new path, e.g. using `$ mongod --dbpath=/Users/user/data/db` instead.

 2. In another terminal, run